AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_capsule_doc_standard.md

 ## Input Data Structure

-The README must specify the expected input data structure.
+The README should specify the expected input data structure.
 This is critical for pipeline usage, where the capsule will be processing new datasets.
 The documentation should include:

 1. The expected file format(s)
 2. The required file structure (e.g., directory hierarchy)